Jacobventer/Marvelous_insurance_destruction_predictor/README.md

 - "Credit_score"
 - "age"
 - "num_properties"

 They had the biggest correlation to annaul_public_destruction_events

-Malformed XML rows were flagged and excluded from training.
-In this case only one was excluded

 ### 3. Training of model